 In this lesson you have studied about the concept of environmental education, its need at various stages of education and the recommendation of National Policy on Education -1986 on environmental education.
 Environmental education is a process that equips human beings with awareness, to knowledge, skills, attitude and commitment to improve environment.
-It is very important to ensure that environmental education-1986 had also recommended that awareness be created with regard to environmental education at all ages and all sections of the society.
+It is very important to ensure that environmental education is given priority at all stages of education.
+National Policy on Education-1986 had also recommended that awareness be created with regard to environmental education at all ages and all sections of the society.